 Finding the entrance to the ice tunnel

-After driving the remaining 20 minutes up the glacier, we arrived at the ice tunnel.
+We arrived at the ice tunnel after driving the remaining 20 minutes up the glacier.
 However, going in was not nearly as easy as I would have anticipated!

 This was probably the most unexpected part of our tour!
-It was fascinating watching the whole process and definitely added to the memories we made.
+Watching the whole process was fascinating, and it definitely added to our memories.

 Exploring inside the ice tunnels